25 fun day trips from Toronto to add to your summer bucket list

 Ontario's craft cider scene is blowing up, and a perfect little day trip is a visit to Spirit Tree Cidery in the picturesque community of Caledon.
-There's a bakery and bistro on site, so you can do a tasting and stay for a meal.
-The Ciderhouse Bistro at Spirit Tree Cidery remains closed due to COVID-19 but the outdoor patio is now open.
+The Ciderhouse Bistro at the Cidery may now be closed but there will still be plenty of food options alongside cider tastings.

 Toronto's close proximity to Niagara wine country is pure fodder for day trips.
-Not only is the landscape beautiful from spring through fall, but the tasting experience at most wineries is both educational and fun.
-Beamsville is a popular destination, but Niagara-on-the-Lake is great as well.
+Not only is the landscape beautiful from spring through fall, but the tasting experience at most wineries is educational and fun.
+Beamsville is popular, but Niagara-on-the-Lake is also great.

 Glen Major has long been on the radar of mountain bikers and hikers.
-This 1,548 hectare woodland just northeast of Toronto is dotted with challenging trails and feels completely separated from the bustle of this city, despite the fact that it's less than an hour's drive away in low traffic.
+This 1,548 hectare woodland just northeast of Toronto is dotted with challenging trails and feels completely separate from the bustle of the city, despite the fact that it's less than an hour's drive away in low traffic.

 If a mix of nature and history is your thing, you'll love Petroglyphs Provincial Park.
 Home to over 900 symbolic First Nation carvings, it has the largest and oldest petroglyph collection in the country.
-There's also a super rare lake in the park that is a greenish-blue colour due to the layers of the water never mixing with one another.
+There's also a super rare meromictic lake in the park that is a greenish-blue colour.

 Located just 30 minutes from the city, Rattray Marsh Conservation Area is the last remaining lakefront marsh between Toronto and Burlington.
 It's best known for its picturesque raised boardwalk that takes you through the protected wetlands.